cenab/ishe/dementia-real-talk-client/README.md

-# Dementia Real Talk Client
+# Ayshe Client

-React Native mobile application for the Dementia Real Talk platform.
+The client application for Ayshe, a real-time conversation application with your AI companion.

 ## Tech Stack